-- There appears to be a wide range of variability in reading compression gauges across the country. - The head volume of this Cobra Motorcycle is very small and so requires many kicks ~20 before you establish the most accurate reading possible. - Because of the geometry of the spark plug used in this Cobra Motorcycle, the adapter used with your compression tester must have a similar volume protruding into the combustion chamber to establish an accurate value. - Length of hose on the compression tester will affect the reading.
+- There is a wide range of variability in available compression gauges.
+For This reason, the values below should be considered approximate. - The head volume of this Cobra Motorcycle is very small and so requires many kicks ~20 before you establish the most accurate reading possible. - Because of the geometry of the spark plug used in this Cobra Motorcycle, the adapter used with your compression tester must have a similar volume protruding into the combustion chamber to establish an accurate value. - Length of hose on the compression tester will affect the reading.
 The shorter the hose length the more accurate your reading will be.